-UConn's Counseling and Mental Health Services unit has many programs and services for graduate and undergraduate students.
-You can familiarize yourself with the full array of services at https://counseling.uconn.edu/, but some of them include consultation and support drop-in hours, brief individual therapy, group therapy, psychiatric services, yoga, meditation, and neurofeedback.
+UConn's Student Health and Wellness (SHaW) Mental Health unit has many programs and services for graduate and undergraduate students.
+You can familiarize yourself with the full array of services at https://studenthealth.uconn.edu/mental-health/, but some of them include consultation and support dropin hours, brief individual therapy, group therapy, psychiatric services, yoga, meditation, and neurofeedback.
 If you are seeking support for yourself, we encourage you to take advantage of these services.
 If, in the course of your work as a teaching assistant, you encounter a student who may need mental health services, you should consult your course supervisor immediately.